-(a) For the purpose of this Agreement, the term “grievance” means any difference or dispute between the Council and GAU and any graduate assistant with respect to the interpretation, application or violation of any of the provisions of this Agreement.
+(a) For the purpose of this Agreement, the term “grievance” means any difference or dispute between the Council and URIGAU and any Graduate Assistant with respect to the interpretation, application, or violation of any of the provisions of this Agreement.

-(c) “Aggrieved” shall mean either the employee and/or GAU.
+(c) “Aggrieved” shall mean either the Graduate Assistant and/or URIGAU.

 a) STEP 1 - Immediate Supervisor

-A grievance shall be presented by the aggrieved to his immediate supervisor within fifteen (15) working days after the employee knew or “should have known” of the act, event, and/or commencement of the condition, which is the basis of the grievance.
+A grievance shall be presented by the aggrieved to their immediate supervisor within fifteen (15) working days after the Graduate Assistant knew or “should have known” of the act, event, and/or commencement of the condition, which is the basis of the grievance.
 The supervisor shall attempt to settle the grievance within two (2) working days of its receipt.

 b) STEP 2 - Presidential Level